February 11, 2020

-AAPD is proud to recognize Sarah Blahovec and Dustin Gibson as the recipients of the 2019 AAPD Paul G. Hearne Emerging Leader Awards.
+AAPD is proud to recognize Tara Ahern and Sneha Dave as the recipients of the 2020 AAPD Paul G. Hearne Emerging Leader Award.

 AAPD founder Paul G. Hearne was a passionate advocate for increased employment of people with disabilities.
 Paul opened doors for thousands through his leadership of Just One Break, an employment agency for people with disabilities in New York City, and The Dole Foundation for Employment of People with Disabilities in Washington, DC.

-The recipients of the 2019 AAPD Paul G. Hearne Emerging Leader Awards will be honored at the 2019 AAPD Leadership Awards Gala in Washington, DC on March 12, 2019.
+The recipients of the AAPD Paul G. Hearne Emerging Leader Awards will be honored at the upcoming AAPD Leadership Awards Gala in Washington, DC on March 10, 2020.
 You can learn more about this year’s award recipients on the AAPD website.
-Please join us in congratulating Sarah and Dustin on their accomplishments and leadership.
+Please join us in congratulating Tara and Sneha on their accomplishments and leadership.